mljs/ml/CONTRIBUTING.md

 ### Use understandable names

 The API is the point of contact with the outside world.
-People that use it should remember what an option or a function does without looking at the documentation.
+People who use it should understand what an option or a function does without looking at the documentation.

 #### Good